benlucchesi/grails-cookie-session/README.md

       multi-instance deployment scenario, any instance of the applicatin can service a clients request.
 A benificial side effect of cookie-sessions is that applications can be upgraded or restarted without logging out users.

-## Relationship to grails-cookie-session plugin version 0.1.2
-This project started as a fix to the grails-cookie-session plugin.
-However, in the end the project became a complete reimplementation.
-With that said, this project would not have been possible (or at least would have taken much longer!) had it not been for the original work.
-Many thanks to Masatoshi Hayashi for giving me a place to start.
-After reviewing this implementation, Masatoshi has agreed to let this version supersede the origin cookie-session plugin.

-### Why a major version number increment from 0.1.2 to 2.0.0?
-This is a major upgrade to both functionality and implementation.

-### Upgrading from cookie-session version 0.1.2
-This plugin is a drop-in replacement for cookie-session 0.1.2. and will work without as well as the cookie-session 0.1.2.
-However, in order to take advantage of the new features in version 2.0.0, the new configuration settings will need to be used.
-Also, note that some configuration settings have been deprecated and are listed in the configuration settings table below.
-Please remove the deprecated configuration settings from your application.

 ## Important Features Supported by Cookie Session V2 (not supported by the original cookie-session)

 + compatible with flash scope